BWeng20/ruFSM/README.md

 [^2]: If any of the "Trace_XXXX" features is turned on, the release build will get ~ 0.03 MiB larger.

+## About SCXML files

+SCXML is an XML format, so you need some parser.
+FSMs will not get easily huge, but XML paring is expensive.
+As alternative thi crate has a binary (but platform independent) file format that works without any dependency and a small code base.
+And it is much faster.</br>
+But you need to convert your SCXML files.
+The converter `scxml_to_fsm` binary build only if the XML-feature is enabled, so you need to build this tool separately.
+Then build the main `fsm` binary without "xml".

 ## Tracer

 The Tracer module can be used to monitor the FSM.<br/>